McPherson's: Development

 By 1917 the Collins Street premises was augmented by the addition of 554–566 Collins Street.
 Freehold on this property was finalized in 1946, also a property on Jeffcott Street, West Melbourne, by which time the company also had factories in Tottenham, Kensington and Richmond, Victoria.

-In 1937 the company purchased 76 acres at Sunshine, adjacent the railway line.
+In 1937 the company purchased 76 acres at Sunshine, adjacent to the Serviceton railway line.

 By 1946 the company had controlling interests in several Australasian industries, including Ajax Bolt and Rivet Pty Ltd of New Zealand (established in 1939), F. W. Hercus Manufacturing Co.
 Ltd, manufacturers in South Australia of lathes, guillotines and other heavy machinery; also of Patience and Nicholson (P & N), manufacturers in Maryborough, Victoria, of twist drills and thread-forming tools; also Wiltshire Files on Sunshine Road, Tottenham, manufacturing files and rasps.